erdg/learning-picolisp/unraveling-your-nests-with-and.md

 I'm not even going to try to re-nest that!

+### todo
-Let's use this to clean up some code found in the wild.
-Here's a function I wrote the other day,
+add examples of cleaning up code found in the wild.